Cleaning With Vinegar: How to DIY Clean Almost Everything In Your House

 Vinegar is undeniably the MVP of DIY cleaning solutions.

 If you’ve read any of our other cleaning articles, you’re likely hip to the fact that we love vinegar.
 Not only does it create delicious salad dressings, but its abrasive and acidic qualities make it an excellent cleaning agent for nearly anything.
 And the best part of cleaning with vinegar is that you probably already have some in your pantry.
-We prefer white vinegar as our cleaning condiment of choice, which is so inexpensive that it’s practically free.

 So here is our ode to vinegar—natural cleaning solvent of all things, from showerheads and coffeepots to stainless steel and carpet.